AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 local LinearRegression3 = LinearRegression.new()

 -- Then, we will train them here.
-Let's assume we know the dataset of featureMatrix and labelVector for each model.
+Let's assume we know the datasets of featureMatrix and labelVector for each model.

 LinearRegression1:train(featureMatrix1, labelVector1)